garden-io/garden/docs/getting-started/quickstart.md

 {% hint style="info" %}
 You can run all the same commands with the CLI directly without starting the dev console.
-Simply run `garden login` or `garden deploy` from your terminal.
+Simply run `garden login` or `garden deploy --sync` from your terminal.
 This is e.g. how you'd use Garden in CI.
 {% endhint %}

 ## Next Steps